-Where the third-party is contracted to retain records of PI on behalf of the prescribed entity, the TPSP Agreement must require the TPSP to do so in a secure manner and must identify the precise methods by which records of PI will be securely retained by the TPSP, including records in both paper and electronic format retained on various media.
+Where the third party is contracted to retain records of personal information on behalf of the prescribed entity, the TPSP Agreement must require the TPSP to do so in a secure manner and must identify the precise methods by which records of personal information will be securely retained by the TPSP, including records in both paper and electronic format retained on various media.

-The TPSP Agreement must further outline the responsibilities of the TPSP in securely retaining the records of PI having regard to the Policy, Procedures, and Practices for Secure Retention of Records of Personal Information implemented by the prescribed entity.
+The TPSP Agreement must further outline the responsibilities of the TPSP in securely retaining the records of personal information having regard to the Policy, Procedures, and Practices for Secure Retention of Records of Personal Information implemented by the prescribed entity.

-In addition, the agreement must require the third-party service provider to securely segregate the records of PI subject to the agreement from other PI and PHI retained by the third-party service provider, in accordance with the Policy, Procedures, and Practices for the Segregation of Personal Information implemented by the prescribed entity.
+In addition, the TPSP Agreement must require the TPSP to securely segregate the records of personal information subject to the agreement from other personal information and personal health information retained by the third party service provider, in accordance with the Policy, Procedures, and Practices for the Segregation of Personal Information.

-Where a TPSP is contracted to retain backed-up records of PI, or where a TPSP backs up records of PI it has been contracted to retain, the TPSP Agreement must require the records to be backed-up and retained in a secure manner, having regard to the Policy, Procedures, and Practices for Secure Retention of Records of Personal information and the Policy, Procedures, and Practices for Back-up and Recovery of Records of Personal Information implemented by the prescribed entity.
+Where a TPSP is contracted to retain backed-up records of personal information, or where a TPSP backs up records of personal information it has been contracted to retain, the TPSP Agreement must require the records to be backed-up and retained in a secure manner, having regard to the Policy, Procedures, and Practices for Secure Retention of Records of Personal Information and the Policy, Procedures, and Practices for Back-up and Recovery of Records of Personal Information implemented by the prescribed entity.

-In identifying the secure manner by which the records of PI will be securely backed-up and retained, the agreement must:
+In identifying the secure manner by which the records of personal information will be securely backed-up and retained, the agreement must: